• Add description, images, menus and links to your mega menu

 How to Choose a Shampoo for Gray or Silver Hair

-Choosing a shampoo for gray hair is often about simplicity and consistency rather than dramatic treatments.
+Choosing a shampoo for gray hair is about simplicity and consistency rather than dramatic treatments.

-When used regularly, a gentle shampoo combined with occasional clarifying or mineral-removing care can help gray hair maintain softness and brightness.
+Used regularly alongside occasional clarifying care, a gentle shampoo can help gray hair maintain softness and brightness over time.

 FAQ